-You want breastfeeding to be a calm, quiet time for you and your baby.
-But you may have some problems or discomforts when breastfeeding.
+Breast milk is the best food for babies in the first year of life.
+But breastfeeding isn’t always easy.
+You may have some problems or discomforts when breastfeeding.
 Don’t let them get you down!
-They're common for breastfeeding moms.
-And there are things you can do to help you feel better and make breastfeeding more comfortable.
+They’re common for breastfeeding moms.
+There are things you can do to help you feel better and make breastfeeding more comfortable.

 What can you do if you’re sore after having a c-section?

 A c-section (also called cesarean birth) is surgery in which your baby is born through a cut that your doctor makes in your belly and uterus (womb).
 You may be sore and tired after a c-section, but you can still breastfeed.
 Here’s what you can do:

 - Ask your provider, nurse or lactation consultant how to hold your baby when you breastfeed to help protect your c-section incision (cut).

 - Keep your baby with you in your hospital room so you don’t have to move around a lot to get her.

 - Take pain medicine exactly as prescribed by your health care provider.
 Your provider makes sure that any medicine you take is safe for your baby during breastfeeding.
 Don’t start or stop taking any medicine without talking to your provider first.

 What is breast engorgement?

 This is when your breasts become swollen and full of milk.
 They may feel tender and sore.
 Most of the time the discomfort goes away once you start breastfeeding regularly.
 Here are some ways to help with engorgement:

 - Breastfeed often.
 As long as your baby is latched on and feeding well, let her feed for as long as she wants.
 If you don’t think your baby has a good latch, tell your provider or lactation consultant.
 A good latch lets your baby remove more milk from your breast.